Scanning Electron Microscopy

 Each sample was measured then visually examined and Mr Hamilton was asked for his comments on the results.

-“In each case the samples which had been Regenex treated were visually brighter and cleaner looking than untreated which was backed up by the readings.”
+“In each case the samples which had been treated by Regenex were visually brighter and cleaner looking than those which were untreated.
+This assessment was backed up by the readings.”

-Spectrophotometry is a method used to measure how much a substance absorbs light, The basic principal is that each compound absorbs or transmits light over a certain range or wavelength and so can be used to assess the whiteness and brightness of the samples before and after treatment.
+Spectrophotometry is a method used to measure how much a substance absorbs light.
+The basic principle is that each compound absorbs or transmits light over a certain range or wavelength, and so can be used to assess the whiteness and brightness of the samples, before and after treatment.